Adoption leave in the public service

 During your adoption leave, you continue to receive your full index treatment.

-You continue to collect in full the residence allowance and the New Index Subsidy (NBI) if you receive these top-ups.
+You continue to collect in full the residence allowance and the new index increase (NBI) if you receive these top-ups.

-If you already touch the Family Treatment Supplement (FTS)However, it also continues to be paid to you in full during your leave.
+If you already touch the family treatment supplement (FTS), it also continues to be paid to you in full during your leave.

-The SFT for the new child is paid to you from 1er the day of the month following the month of his arrival.
+The SFT for the new child is paid to you from 1er day of the month following the month of arrival.

-You continue to receive all your bonuses and allowances.
+You continue to perceive your bonuses and allowances.

 Adoption leave is considered as a period of activity for advancement of step and grade and retirement.